This essay is about William Perehudoff’s paintings from the 80s

 In the example above, the background stain becomes a diamond and the watercolour-like thinness of the layered aqua stain just inside the diamond adds to this vibrating effect, acting as an intermediary linking the central forms with the luminous purple stain of the perimeter background colour.

-This ‘window’ series was far more prevalent that many people realize, preoccupying Perehudoff for a number of years as he explored soft colours, spatial perception and the dialogue between depth and composition, an important step in an evolution of styles that reveals a lasting preoccupation with color harmonies and form.
+This ‘window’ series was far more prevalent that many people realize, preoccupying Perehudoff for a number of years as he explored soft colours, spatial perception and the dialogue between depth and composition, an important step in an evolution of styles that reveals a lasting preoccupation with colour harmonies and form.

 A recipient of the Order of Canada, the Saskatchewan Order of Merit and a member of the Royal Canadian Academy of Art, William Perehudoff has exhibited widely in Canada, the US and Europe, including a widely-publicized exhibition at Canada House in London, UK, and in The Shape of Colour exhibition at the Art Gallery of Ontario.